vault27/Foundation/paloalto.md

     - IPv4 or IPv6
     - Interface - can be loopback
     - Local IP
-    - Peer IP or FQDN or Dynamic
+    - Peer IP or FQDN or Dynamic (peer IP is uknown, can be any)
     - Peer address
     - Authentication: Preshared or Cert
-    - Local Identification - can be none
+    - Local Identification - can be none - used for Phase 1 negotiation
-    - Peer Identification - can be none
+    - Peer Identification - can be none - used for Phase 1 negotiation
     - Passive mode - accept connection only
     - NAT traversal
     - IKE crypto profile